-Here’s a simple example of how this works.
-Let’s say your ISP offers a US IP like 184.108.40.206.
+Here is a simple example of how it works.
+Let’s say your ISP offers a US IP like 126.96.36.199.
 Normally, everything you do online is connected to this unique IP.
 However, when using a VPN service, a tunnel is basically created between the user and the remote server.

 The second “big thing” a VPN does is to encrypt data.
 Normally, if you are using the Internet, your data is not encrypted.